🏠 Home πŸ“° AI News πŸ› AI Tools πŸŽ“ Tutorials πŸ’Ό AI Careers β„Ή️ About

 What Is an AI Agent — Simply Explained

-Most people have used AI as a tool — you ask it a question, it gives you an answer.
-That is it.
-One question, one answer.
+Most people have used AI as a reactive tool — you ask it a question, it gives you an answer.
+One input, one output.
+You are always in the driver's seat, deciding what to ask next.

 The difference between a chatbot and an AI agent is the difference between a calculator and an accountant.
 One answers when asked.
-The other works independently toward a goal.
+The other works independently toward a goal, makes decisions when obstacles arise, and delivers a completed outcome rather than a partial answer.

 How AI Agents Are Different From ChatGPT